dylantysinger/dylantysinger.github.io/_teaching/2024-fall-grading.md

 location: "College Station, Texas"
 ---

-In the Fall 2024 Semester I served as a grader for Dr. John Valasek and Dr. Hannah Lehman's AERO 321 course on the Dynamics of Aerospace Vehicles.
+In the Fall 2024 Semester, I served as a grader for Dr. John Valasek and Dr. Hannah Lehman's AERO 321 course on the Dynamics of Aerospace Vehicles.

 Course Material
 ======